 Each grant is awarded for a period of three (3) years.

 If College-level review is required, your College will communicate its earlier internal deadlines.

-If your team has been invited to the Full Application stage, please submit a signed OR-5 Form, Letter of Intent, Full Application draft and budget to the Office of Research Services at email@example.com.
+If you are invited to the Full Application stage, please notify the Office of Research Services immediately at firstname.lastname@example.org.